 Table of Contents

 Dubai tourist visa news

-As per the latest development, the Federal Authority for Identification and Citizenship (ICA) of the United Arab Emirates has revealed a list of 15 services that have been upgraded in its smart services system to enhance the services offered to citizens, residents, and visitors.
+As per the latest development, the Federal Authority for Identification and Citizenship (ICA) of the United Arab Emirates has revealed a list of 15 services upgraded in its smart services system to enhance the services offered to citizens, residents, and visitors.

-Some of the key updates are the introduction of a one-time 30-day visa extension service for 90-day visit visas.
+Some key updates include introducing a one-time 30-day visa extension service for 90-day visit visas.
 Furthermore, the updated service is also regarding the extension of the visit visa of a relative or friend on a single trip or multiple trips for a period of 30, 60 and 90 days.
 Visitors could also expect the updated policy of extending the pre-entry validity of visas.

 Other updates in the smart system include the service for issuing visas for a family group visiting the UAE for tourism, treatment and accompanying a patient, whether for a single trip or multiple trips for a period of 60 days and 180 days.

 Do Indian residents need a tourist visa to Dubai?

 Yes, most Indian residents looking to travel to Dubai would require a tourist visa to enter the UAE.
 However, some categories of Indian nationals who qualify for the UAE visa-on-arrival scheme are exempted from this requirement.

 The following categories of Indian nationals can obtain a visa on arrival to the UAE for a maximum stay of 14 days, provided they are holding a: